-Euan Blair, the eldest son of former Primer Minister Tony Blair, is the Founder of Multiverse (formerly WhiteHat) — an education start-up that helps young people win apprenticeships, raises new funding from General Catalyst and Google.
+Euan Blair, the eldest son of former Primer Minister Tony Blair, is the Founder of Multiverse (formerly WhiteHat) — an education start-up that helps young people win apprenticeships.
 Multiverse was recently valued at $200 million.

 What are you trying to achieve and why?